 Much is talked about self protection in many different aspects, but not many people talk about how to develop, harness and use your own intuition to guide you through such an incident.

-Many self development/spiritual teachers’ today talk about “being present” or “living in the now” (which is the same thing really).
+Many self development/spiritual teachers’ talk about “being present” or “living in the now” (which is the same thing really).
 It’s also part of Zen, which is often goes hand in hand with martial arts.
 But what does this actually mean, how can martial arts training help you achieve it and what benefits are there for you from both a self protection and everyday life point of view?
-Continue reading “Being “Present” (In The Now) And Martial Arts Training” »

-For those not familiar with the term, Mokuso it is Japanese for the kneeling meditation at the beginning and end of a martial arts class.
-It is often seen as just clearing the mind from the day’s ups and downs to prepare you for training.
-It does of course do that, but it can actually represent a lot more in the long term.
-Apart from just clearing the mind, when practiced regularly it can over time help to completely silence the mind.
-Continue reading “Mokuso: Does It Actually Have A Martial Application?” »
+Moksu (meditation) is often seen as just clearing the mind from the day’s ups and downs to prepare you for training.
+It does of course do that, but it can actually represent a lot more.
+Apart from just clearing the mind, when practiced regularly it can completely silence the mind allowing more clarity of thought and access to your intuition.